RShankar/Intro-to-Microprocessors/Lab Project Examples/Seven Segment Display Common Cathode/readme.md

  ```
 The full project is attached above see SevenSeg.X.zip

-As an even further extention we have added the full alpabit to the matrix in the file marked SevenSeg0ToVTest.X.zip
+As an even further extension we have added the full alphabet to the matrix in the file marked SevenSeg0ToVTest.X.zip

-This changed the matrix provided by Di Jasio to Include the full Alpabit found here: https://en.wikichip.org/wiki/seven-segment_display/representing_letters
+This changed the matrix provided by Di Jasio to Include the full Alphabet found here: https://en.wikichip.org/wiki/seven-segment_display/representing_letters

  ```C
  uint8_t matrix[]={//Matrix that translates needed digit to a binary string to control which of the LEDs in the 7 segment are on and off